 7. A guide to eating for fat loss.
 The six strategies in the guide will work with your body’s systems, helping to keep your hormones in balance so that your body will more willingly liberate and burn excess energy (body fat).

 The 8-Week Challenge is offered at $69.
 That’s only $8.60 per week for a comprehensive exercise program designed to get you the results you want.

 - Once you’ve completed the registration process, keep an eye on your inbox for your confirmation and your Getting Started Guide.
 You’ll also be automatically signed up for my email updates that are packed with insider secrets, tips and information to help you get a body you love and build a healthy lifestyle that works for you.
 Your welcome email also includes your shopping list and a copy of the Food/Exercise tracker.

 - The Challenge will begins for you on the Sunday after you join with your first weekly workout plan.
 Sundays are rest and planning days, so you’ll be able to shop for clean, healthy foods using the shopping list, get your equipment ready, set your goals and join the Facebook group.

 - For the next seven weeks, you’ll receive weekly workout plans, plus tips for success, meal ideas and healthy recipes.

 - After the Challenge is over, you’ll want to keep eating clean and exercising regularly.
-If you’d like, we can work together through monthly online coaching or through one-on-one, in-person coaching.
+If you’d like, we can work together through private health coaching.

 Is the 8-Week Challenge right for me?